rajaravindp/rajaravindp/README.md

  🔭 Currently working as a **Machine Learning Intern** at **Smart Data Solutions**

- 🌱 Deeply passionate about **Developing Impactful LLM Applications**
+ 🌱 Deeply passionate about **developing impactful LLM applications**

 💬 Ask me about **PyTorch, Langchain, Vectorstores, LLMs**